kevin-cgc/DIS25-BringYourOwnInterface/_pages/join.md

 Participants will have 5-10 minutes to present their work during the workshop.
 Submissions will be reviewed for relevance and contribution to the workshop goals.

-The application form will be available online at the beginning of next week.